chreekat/usort/README.md

 ## About

 Prioritizing task lists or backlogs is an important part of being organized.
-Even when it isn't strictly required, I find that thinking about priorities to be a useful brainstorming device.
+Even when it isn't strictly required, I find thinking about priorities to be a useful brainstorming device.
 But what's the best way to do it?

 Staring at a drag-and-drop list and moving things at random always feels like a futile, ineffecient exercise.
 Have I thought about this thing yet?
 Wait, did